ohampro/ohampro.github.io/_ideas/smart-city.md

     - To create an interconnected urban environment where devices and infrastructure communicate seamlessly.
     - To enhance convenience and quality of life for residents.
     - To provide businesses and manufacturers with tools for operational efficiency and customer insights.
-    - To promote sustainable living practices.
+    - To promote sustainable living practices including three Rs (Reduce, Reuse, Recycle).
     - To ensure robust security and privacy for users and their sensor data.

 - **Scope**:
     - **Mobile App**
-        - Communicate with IoT peers (electronic kits or software clients).
+        - Communicate with IoT peers (electronic kits, sensors, actuators, or software clients).
         - Explore connected peers
         - Set up custom scenarios.
-        - Manage a shopping cart and access a marketplace.
+        - Manage a shopping cart and access a marketplace.<br>_Ordering with Cash on Delivery (COD) payment._
         - Scan QR codes and read NFC tags.
         - Integrate predefined smart city applications.
         - Ensure secure communication and data integrity.